 If you continue calling us for some time, we may keep information you’ve given us to help us know it’s you when you call again and so we’re up to date with your situation.
 This is so we can offer you a better service.
 We share this information within Samaritans, because we work as a team to provide you with the best possible support.
 We’ll never pass any of this information on to any other organisation, except in certain situations:

 - You directly ask us to pass on information about you to someone else

 - We are working in partnership with another organisation and you have given consent for your information to be shared

-- We call an ambulance if during the course of a contact it appears that you are not able to make a decision for yourself.
-We will only do this if we have information about your location
+- We call an ambulance if during the course of a contact if it appears that you are not able to make a decision for yourself.

 - We receive a court order requiring us to share information